Here’s Where Home Prices Are Headed in 2022, According To Experts

-No doubt about it — the real estate market has been white hot in 2021.
-But if you didn’t make a move this year, and you’re thinking about buying or selling — or both — next year, you’ll want to know what to expect.
+No doubt about it — the real estate market was white hot in 2021.
+But if you didn’t make a move then, and you’re thinking about buying or selling — or both — this year, you’ll want to know what to expect.

 Read: Craziest Things That Kill Your Home’s Value